lencx/web/content/technology/app-and-browser-extensions/index.md

 * [Hidden Bar](https://github.com/dwarvesf/hidden): Hidden Bar lets you hide menu bar items to give your Mac a cleaner look.
 * [Rectangle](https://github.com/rxhanson/Rectangle): Rectangle is a window management app based on Spectacle, written in Swift.
 * [The Unarchiver](https://macpaw.com/the-unarchiver): The Unarchiver is the world’s favorite RAR opener for Mac.
 Unlike Mac’s native tool it’s sleeker and supports all known archive types.
+* [Itsycal](https://www.mowglii.com/itsycal): Itsycal is a tiny menu bar calendar.
+* [Dropover](https://dropoverapp.com): Dropover is a utility that makes it easier to manage and move content between folders, applications, windows and workspaces using Drag and Drop.

 ## Windows